isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-announced"></a>FAQ.2: When and where was this work first announced?

-It was announced by [Bjarne Stroustrup in his CppCon 2015 opening keynote, "Writing Good C++14"](https://isocpp.org/blog/2015/09/stroustrup-cppcon15-keynote).
-See also the [accompanying isocpp.org blog post](https://isocpp.org/blog/2015/09/bjarne-stroustrup-announces-cpp-core-guidelines), and for the rationale of the type and memory safety guidelines see [Herb Sutter's follow-up CppCon 2015 talk, "Writing Good C++14 ...
-By Default"](https://isocpp.org/blog/2015/09/sutter-cppcon15-day2plenary).
+It was announced by [Bjarne Stroustrup in his CppCon 2015 opening keynote, “Writing Good C++14”](https://isocpp.org/blog/2015/09/stroustrup-cppcon15-keynote).
+See also the [accompanying isocpp.org blog post](https://isocpp.org/blog/2015/09/bjarne-stroustrup-announces-cpp-core-guidelines), and for the rationale of the type and memory safety guidelines see [Herb Sutter’s follow-up CppCon 2015 talk, “Writing Good C++14 ...
+By Default”](https://isocpp.org/blog/2015/09/sutter-cppcon15-day2plenary).

 ### <a name="Faq-maintainers"></a>FAQ.3: Who are the authors and maintainers of these guidelines?

 The initial primary authors and maintainers are Bjarne Stroustrup and Herb Sutter, and the guidelines so far were developed with contributions from experts at CERN, Microsoft, Morgan Stanley, and several other organizations.
-At the time of their release, the guidelines are in a "0.6" state, and contributions are welcome.
-As Stroustrup said in his announcement: "We need help!"
+At the time of their release, the guidelines are in a “0.6” state, and contributions are welcome.
+As Stroustrup said in his announcement: “We need help!”

 ### <a name="Faq-contribute"></a>FAQ.4: How can I contribute?